SoftBank-Backed Greensill Files For Insolvency, Apollo To Buy Ailing Business Parts: FT

 SoftBank Group Corp (OTC: SFTBF) (OTC: SFTBY)-backed Greensill Capital has filed for administration being unable to repay a $140 million loan to Credit Suisse and hit by defaults from its key customer GFG Alliance, the Financial Times reports.

-What Happened: Greensill lawyers appeared before a U.K. court on Monday to make way for the U.S. private equity group Apollo Global Management to buy parts of the ailing business.
+What Happened: Greensill lawyers appeared before a U.K. court on Monday to make way for the U.S. private equity group Apollo Global Management Inc (NYSE: APO) to buy parts of the ailing business.

 The court filing marked the latest stage of the unraveling of a SoftBank-backed company that had sought a $7 billion valuation last year, with operations extending from the U.K. to Australia.